-Should I go for a ‘Raglan’ Sleeve or a ‘Set-In’ Sleeve when choosing my new shooting jacket?
+Should I go for a ‘Raglan’ or ‘Set-In’ Sleeve when choosing a new shooting jacket?

-When considering the purchase of your new shooting jacket, there are many factors you should consider, a major one being should the jacket have a ‘Raglan’ sleeve or a ‘Set-In’ sleeve!
+When considering the purchase of your new shooting jacket, there are many factors to consider (find out more).
+One of the biggest deciders on which jacket will likely be whether it has a ‘raglan’ sleeve or a ‘set-in’ sleeve.
 It’s important therefore to have some idea of the difference between these two types of sleeves.

 So, what really is a Raglan sleeve?

 Often found on sports and more casual shooting clothing, t-shirts and sweatshirts, this style of sleeve is one continuous piece of fabric that extends from the collar of the jacket down to the underarm.

 The raglan sleeve creates a wider underarm area, allowing additional space when wearing bulky sweaters or other layers under your jacket and to give much needed flexibility when shooting.